AqwamCreates/DataPredict/docs/HighValueProjectTutorials/References.md

 * Impact Of Lua-Native Machine Learning Retention Models On Indie Games On Roblox Ecosystem (Research Paper) (Secondary Priority)

-  * Not started yet because we're lacking indie data.
+  * Not started yet because we're lacking indie game data.

   * Let met know if you want to be a part of this.